5 WAYS TO TRUST YOUR HUNGER SIGNALS...AGAIN

 4. Challenge Unhelpful Thought Patterns

 Changing behaviors comes easier than changing thoughts believe it or not.
-Through dieting you may have latched on to some pretty harmful thought patterns which are making it much harder for you to listen to your body.
+Through dieting you may have absorbed some harmful thought patterns which are making it much harder for you to listen to your body.
 Common thought patterns that may emerge for you are:

 - I can’t be hungry!
 I just ate ___